Nittany Lions on Wall Street still licking wounds

 The revelation led to the dismissal of Joe Paterno, the Nittany Lions' head football coach since 1966, and of the school's president.
 It also shocked the school's sprawling army of 557,000 alumni -- a bigger population than Tucson, Arizona.

-Penn State's shadow looms especially large at brokerage Merrill Lynch, where thousands of graduates followed the lead of William Schreyer, a 1948 graduate who rose through Merrill's ranks and became its chief executive from 1985 to 1993.
+Penn State's shadow looms especially large at brokerage Merrill Lynch, where thousands of graduates followed the lead of William Schreyer, a 1948 graduate who rose through Merrill's ranks and served as its chief executive from 1985 to 1993.

 "I'm still struggling with it," said one Northeast U.S. Merrill adviser, one of several brokers who said they were not authorized by the firm to speak on the matter.
 Another broker said he has had to field questions about the scandal from clients and colleagues.